hortejak/kcf/README.md

 # KCF tracker parallel and PREM implementations
-This project aims to test multiple implementation of calculating Fast Fourier Transform(FFT) and Inverse Fourier Transform(IFFT) in KFC tracker and tosee how the performance changes depending on the implementation.
+This project aims to test multiple implementation of calculating Fast Fourier Transform(FFT) and Inverse Fourier Transform(IFFT) in KFC tracker and to see how the performance changes depending on the implementation.

 C++ implementation of KCF tracker was written by Tomas Vojir [here](https://github.com/vojirt/kcf/blob/master/README.md) and is reimplementation of algorithm presented in "High-Speed Tracking with Kernelized Correlation Filters" paper[1].

 ### Prerequisites
-The code depends on OpenCV 2.4+ library and is build via cmake toolchain.
+The code depends on OpenCV 2.4+ library and cmake is used for building it.
 Depending on the implementation selected you have to have installed [FFTW](http://www.fftw.org/), [CUDA](https://developer.nvidia.com/cuda-downloads) or [OpenMP](http://www.openmp.org/).

-SSE instructions are used in code which are supported only by x86 architectecture thanks to the [SSE2NEON](https://github.com/jratcliff63367/sse2neon) code now supports both ARM and x86 architecture.
+SSE instructions were used in the original code and these are only supported on x86 architecture.
+Thanks to the [SSE2NEON](https://github.com/jratcliff63367/sse2neon) code, we now support both ARM and x86 architecture.

 ## Getting Started
 Open terminal in the directory with the code: